 Internet censorship is common around the world.
-Although numerous regions block the content that web users are able to see, many people use a VPN service or a cloud service to regain access to materials and websites deemed sensitive or inappropriate by certain governments.
-People who are traveling will often want to use a VPN or similar so that they do not break the laws of any countries they are visiting.
+Although numerous regions block the content that web users can see, many people use a VPN service or a cloud service to regain access to materials and websites deemed sensitive or inappropriate by certain governments.
+People traveling will often want to use a VPN or similar so that they do not break the laws of any countries they are visiting.

 USA Today covered some of the top countries in terms of web censorship in February 2014, as elaborated in a report issued by the Committee to Protect Journalists (CPJ):

-- North Korea – Every website that can be legally accessed is run by the North Korean government, so essentially the Internet is another arm of the nation’s propaganda wing.
+- North Korea – The North Korean government runs every website that can be legally accessed, so essentially the Internet is another arm of the nation’s propaganda wing.
 Even so, only 1 in every 25 people can get online.

 - Burma – Email communication is strictly monitored.
 Users are blocked from any sites that post human rights information or state opposition to the country’s leadership.

 - Cuba – You can only get online by going to centers run by the state.
 All web access is controlled by blocking IPs, censoring keywords, and monitoring user activity to prevent an open political discourse.
 It is unlawful for anyone to post anything online that is critical of the Cuban government.

 - Saudi Arabia – Almost half a million websites are inaccessible, according to the CPJ.
 You specifically can’t view any web content that promotes or discusses cultural, societal, or spiritual subjects that are at odds with the Islamic perspective of the royal family.

 - Iran – To express yourself online, you first must become licensed through the Ministry of Art and Culture.
 Anyone who expresses sentiments that are in opposition to the mullahs in power are often threatened and imprisoned.